smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

 In the last post of the assembly x86 series, we have seen how to manipulate the stack in order to store local variables.
 The stack is also essential for **calling functions** : it is used to store information such as the return instruction address.
 In this post, we will see how to write and call functions, and also how to interact with C functions in our program!
-We will apply these new notions to write a recursive functions that computes the power of a number.
+We will apply these new notions to write a recursive function that computes the power of a number.

 ## More about the stack : pushing and popping values

-Before diving into the mechanism of function calls, we should see two important instructions related to the stack that were bot mentioned in the previous post : `push` and `pop`.
+Before diving into the mechanism of function calls, we should see two important instructions related to the stack that were not mentioned in the previous post : `push` and `pop`.
 The `push` instruction allows to move a value to the stack in an automated way.
 This instruction will concretely perform two operations :

-- subtracting the stack address to allocate some bytes in the stack
+- subtracting from the stack address to allocate some bytes in the stack
-- moving the value at the resulting address in the stack
+- copying the value at the resulting address in the stack (`mov` instruction)

-`pop` is the reversed instruction : it moves the value from the stack to a register and increases the stack pointer accordingly.
+`pop` is the reversed instruction : it copies the value from the stack to a register and increases the stack pointer accordingly.
 Let's create a simple example :

 {% highlight nasm linenos %}